My 2023 prayer

 A Potluck

-A large banquet size table made out of stained maple, one of the strongest woods, with plates, glasses and cutlery in place ready for a grand meal.
-The event is … Continue reading
+A large banquet-size table made out of stained maple, one of the strongest woods, with plates, glasses, and cutlery in place ready for a grand meal.
+The event is a … Continue reading

 The two “R’s” of the Kingdom